dladd/pyFormex/sphinx/tutorial.rst

    think you see is not necessarily what it really is!

 We added a ``clear=True`` option to the draw statement, to clear the screen before drawing.
-Indeed, by default the |pyformex| draw statement does not clear the screen but just adds to what was already drawn.
+Indeed, by default the pyFormex draw statement does not clear the screen but just adds to what was already drawn.
 You can make the ``clear=True`` option the default from the :menuselection:`Viewport --> Drawing Options` menu.
 Make